-Watertight doors are special types of doors found on the ships which prevent the ingress of water from one compartment to other during flooding or accidents and therefore act as a safety barrier.
+Watertight doors are special types of doors found on ships that prevent the ingress of water from one compartment to another during flooding or accidents and therefore act as a safety barrier.

 It limits the spread of water inside the vessel.
 These doors are used onboard in many ships such as in the fore and aft passageways underdeck and in engine room bulkheads leading to shaft tunnels in container vessels, large passenger ships, offshore vessels, oil exploration vessels.

 They are used in areas where chances of flooding are high.
-Areas such as engine room compartments and shaft tunnel and some of such places.
+Areas such as engine room compartments and shaft tunnels and some of such places.

 Therefore it is important that crew members are familiar with the system as well as the location of different powered watertight doors aboard ship.